daniel-cmz/daniel-cmz.github.io/_projects/1_project.md

 <h3>Related papers</h3>

 <h5>Design for Care-Full Inclusion: Foregrounding the Voices of Vulnerable Communities Through Vignettes in Co-design</h5>
-<p>**Summary:** This paper explores how a care-oriented approach to vignette-making can amplify the voices of migrant care workers in co-design workshops.
-It shows that vignettes help surface lived experiences, foster empathy, and support more inclusive participation despite structural barriers, ultimately enabling more care-full and equitable design processes..</p>
+**Summary:** This paper explores how a care-oriented approach to vignette-making can amplify the voices of migrant care workers in co-design workshops.
+It shows that vignettes help surface lived experiences, foster empathy, and support more inclusive participation despite structural barriers, ultimately enabling more care-full and equitable design processes.&nbsp
-<p>**Conference:** DRS26</p>
+**Conference:** DRS26&nbsp
-<p>**Status:** Accepted, to be published</p>
+**Status:** Accepted, to be published

 <div class="row">